emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/88-sio.md

 ## Features

-The plug-in emulates only basic functionality of the board.
+The plugin emulates only basic functionality of the board.
 It has the following features:

 - allows to connect one device only
 - CPU ports can be set manually